stranskyjan/photo-calendar/README.md

 The produced HTML structure as well as the CSS styling is fully customizable and (according to the author's opinion :-) flexible and easy to use.
 See [examples](examples) and/or documentation for more information.
-As an example and inspiration, one predefined theme `delphinus` is provided.
+As an example and inspiration, a few predefined templates are provided.

 The package works with both Python 2 and 3 (tested on [Ubuntu 16.04 LTS](https://www.ubuntu.com/) and Python 2.7.12 and Python 3.5.2).